-When I saw that it was time for her fall tablescapes tour, I almost didn’t sign up.
+Sometimes you just need to think about a problem, or a worry, or just a subject, differently.
+When I saw that it was time for my friend’s fall Thanksgiving tablescapes tour, I almost didn’t sign up.
 I don’t have a lot of dishes, or glassware, or silverware and I really thought I had nothing that I could use.
 But the idea sat in the back of my mind.

 And after thinking about it for several days, maybe even weeks, eventually I realized that the perfect way to participate in a Give Thanks event, was to be THANKFUL for what I DO have and participate in this fun event!